OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 A. Failing to clear an internal engineering gate, which forces the development team to delay the active product delivery timeline.

-B. Mixing proprietary and copyleft code, which can legally require the organization to make its proprietary software available to the public.
+B. Mixing proprietary and copyleft code, which may require the organization to make its proprietary software available to the public.

 C. Violating a third-party project's explicit trademark rights, which automatically converts the commercial application into a public domain asset.